jonathanwoahn/spriggle2/README.md

 - [ ] add social sign in (i.e. Google Auth)
 - [ ] modify hero section to change once a user is logged in
 - [ ] clean up all unused code

+# COMPLETED
+- [X] add ability for admin to modify the settings (set OpenAI API Key, Cashmere API Key)
+- [X] modify server to use Cashmere API key from the database on API calls
+- [X] build entire omnibook --> audio conversion flow.
+Select omnibook(s) in table-->generate audio
+- [X] make admin menu icon only show up for admin users
+- [X] protect the admin routes to ensure only admins can access them (implemented lazy solution, set it to only accept single first user as admin for now)
+- [X] add ability for admin to trigger audio transcription jobs
+- [X] connect FE interface to play generated audio files